GantGanz/simple_asset_frontend/README.md

 (Follow the backend steps first)

 How to run the app :
+- Run 'npm install'.

-Run 'npm instll' 'ng serve' then navigate to `http://localhost:4200/`.
+- Run 'ng serve'.
+- Open `http://localhost:4200/` in a browser.